reportable-uk/Reportable/_guidebook/en/raw-en/how-to-report.md

 **Do not report online if:**
 - The offender is still present​
+- You think the offender may return
 - You or anyone else is seriously hurt or in danger
-- You think the offender may return

 ### 2. Call the Police

 #### What is this solution:
 Reporting a crime over the phone directly to the police

-- **Call 999 if the crime is in progress or if someone is in immediate danger.**
+- *Call 999 if：
+  - The offender is still present​
+  - You think the offender may return
+  - You or anyone else is seriously hurt or in danger
 - Call 101 if the crime isn’t an emergency.

 #### Why/when to choose this solution
-Choose this solution if you would prefer to speak to someone over the phone, if the crime is in progress or if someone is in immediate danger.
+- you would prefer to speak to someone over the phone
+- if the crime is in progress
+- The offender is still present​
+- You think the offender may return
+- You or anyone else is seriously hurt or in danger

 ### 3. Visit local police station

 #### What is this solution:
-Reporting by visiting your local police station.
-Details on how to contact your local police force can be found at the  [Police UK](https://www.police.uk/) website.
+- Reporting by visiting your local police station.
+- Details on how to contact your local police force can be found at the [Police UK](https://www.police.uk/) website.

 #### Why/when to choose this solution:
 - Report in-person if you have a local police contact, or if the crime is in progress or if someone is in immediate danger